yslan/nek-utils/machines_list/README.md

 # Machines list

-This is, and will always be, undersonctruction.
+This is, and will always be, under construction.

 My collection of the toys with the configuration/instruction/doc for running Nek5000/NekRS, including scipts, modules and shortcuts.